KishoreKammela/resourcewise/docs/PRODUCT_DEVELOPMENT_PLAN.md

 - **Step 4.2.2: Client-Facing Dashboards**:
   - Provide clients with a read-only view of their project's progress, allocated team members, and key milestones.
   - Implement a communication center for clients to interact with the project manager.

+---

+## Phase 5: Enhanced Operational Views (Planned)

+**Goal**: Provide specialized views for managers to gain deeper insights into their resources and skills landscape.

+### Milestone 5.1: Skills Matrix Visualization (Planned)

+- **Step 5.1.1: Backend Data Aggregation**: Implement a new server action (`getSkillsMatrixData`) that fetches all resources and aggregates a complete list of unique technical and soft skills across the company.
+- **Step 5.1.2: Frontend Table Component**: Develop a new client component (`SkillsMatrixClient.tsx`) that fetches the aggregated data and renders it in a responsive table.
+Resources will be listed as rows and skills as columns.
+- **Step 5.1.3: Interactive UI**: Add features to the table, such as search/filter functionality for both skills and resources, and use icons or colors to indicate a resource's proficiency with a skill.
+- **Step 5.1.4: Integration**: Create the main page for the Skills Matrix at `/resources/skills-matrix` and integrate the new client component.